jacktantram/go-hackernews/README.md

 * The processFeedItem function isn't tested due to time constraints but would be looked at later.
 * Potentially caching the information or storing it somewhere, however this depends how often HN updates its page so might not be useful
 * There is also an official HN client so using that might be better than scraping, but for the purpose of the assignment the current implementation is fine.

+## Issues
+* I've noticed on the odd occasion that HN can block requests and I don't get anything back, so maybe something to retry if failed would fix this.